Active and Current MFA Students

 - Decide which course(s) you want to take at least one month before registration begins.

 - Contact the instructor teaching the course via their university email requesting permission to enroll.
 This email should contain a brief statement about why you wish to take the course, your academic goals, and how it will benefit your studies.
-You should also copy the Department of English Graduate Admissions Specialist ([email protected] to ensure we have record of your request.
+You should also copy the English Graduate Program to ensure we have record of your request.

 - Once permission is acquired, forward that email response to the registration email address.